launchbynttdata/common-platform-documentation/platform/development-environments/local/tools/homebrew/README.md

 4. [Appendix](#4-appendix)

 ## 1. **Introduction**
+This guide will walk you through installing Homebrew on your local MacOS device.
+Homebrew is used as a package manager for various tools and software needed.

 ## 2. **Prerequisites**
 In order to use this guide successfully, there may be assumptions within your current environment.
 Please follow these other guides that are dependencies to successfully utilizes this one.